2025 Mazda MX-5 Miata RF

 7.5/10

 Is the MX-5 Miata RF a good value?
 Mazda seems to be working more and more premium features into the Miata with each small update.
 The tech gets better, the leather gets nicer, and more soft-touch materials make their way into the cabin.
-The Miata RF no longer feels like a cheap car or a budget sports car anymore.
-Then again, it shouldn't feel cheap considering the RF's pricing.
+It's a premium look but we'd hope so considering the RF's lofty pricing.
 It's a lot more than a BRZ and similar to what you'd pay to get a bigger and more powerful Ford Mustang convertible.

 Warranty coverage is nothing special.
 Mazda offers bumper-to-bumper coverage of three years/36,000 miles and powertrain coverage of five years/60,000 miles.
 Roadside assistance is available for three years/36,000 miles.